-Figure 25-3.
+Figure 25-26.
 COM Block diagram of the transfer functions of the system elements

-Pulse responses are derived from H(f), the system voltage transfer functions as show in Figure 25-3.
-The measured channel is TPT to TPR for LR but for VSR TP0a to TP1a is used for Host output computations.
-Notice that transmit package, S^(tp) and receive package S^(rp), are reference s-parameters which may be cascaded to the channel under test.
-For LR both are used but for VSR only the transmit package is used.
+Pulse responses are derived from H(f), the system voltage transfer functions as shown in Figure 25-26.
+The measured channel is TPT to TPR for LR but for VSR, TP0a to TP1a is used for host output computations.
+Notice that transmit package, $S^{(tp)}$ and receive package $S^{(rp)}$ , are reference S-parameters which may be cascaded to the channel under test.
+For LR both are used but for VSR, only the transmit package is used.